- How are brain and spinal cord tumors in children treated?

 Complementary and alternative therapies for brain and spinal cord tumors in children

-When your child has cancer you are likely to hear about ways to treat his or her cancer or relieve symptoms that your doctor hasn’t mentioned.
-Everyone from friends and family to Internet groups and Web sites may offer ideas for what might help.
+You might hear about ways to your child’s tumor or relieve symptoms that your doctor hasn’t mentioned.
+Everyone from friends and family to social media groups and websites might offer ideas for what might help.
 These methods can include vitamins, herbs, and special diets, or other methods such as acupuncture or massage, to name a few.

 What exactly are complementary and alternative therapies?